 A baby teeth growth record does not just hold the information about how and when the baby got each tooth but also when your child starts losing his first tooth and every tooth after that.
 It also holds information about when the primary teeth are grown and she’d and when permanent teeth erupt.

 Your baby’s teething record will most likely resemble your childhood record.
-Although each and every kid has a unique pattern it usually runs in family to follow a set pattern.
+Although every kid has a unique pattern it usually runs in the family to follow a set pattern.